faizwhb/faizwhb/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Senior Deep Learning and Computer Vision Engineer at Vyking.
-My research interests are in real time neural networks for object detection and segmentation, recommendation systems, object tracking and video analysis.
+I am a Deep Learning and Computer Vision Engineer.
+I have extensive experience in the areas of Multi-task Learning, Object Detection, Semantic Segmentation and visual recommender systems.
+I also have expertise in deep learning for real time constraints like knowledge distillation and efficient neural networks.